 Anthem Part D prescription drug plans

-When we sampled Anthem’s Medicare Part D prescription drug coverage, we found the company offers just two Part D plans: a standard and a premium option.
-Many other companies offer three or more plans, but there’s no middle ground here.
+When we sampled Anthem’s Medicare Part D prescription drug coverage, we found the company offers three Part D plans.
+Many other companies offer three or more plans, so Anthem is right up there in terms of choices.

-If choosing between these two plans, look past their premiums.
-In many cases, we found premiums differed by only a few dollars between Anthem’s two Part D plans.
-Instead, which plan is right for you largely depends on the specific medications you take.
+If choosing between these three plans, look past their premiums.
+Instead, which plan is right for you—and how much you'll end up paying under a certain plan—largely depends on the specific medications you take.

 Input your drugs into Anthem’s drug formulary tool to find out which tiers they fall into.